-The Protocol applies to claims against a professional other than construction professionals and healthcare providers.
-The Protocol does not just apply to negligence claims.
-It will also apply to claims for breach of contract or breach of fiduciary duty.
+The Protocol applies to claims against a professional (except for construction professionals and healthcare providers).
+It applies to negligence claims, claims for breach of contract, and claims for breach of fiduciary duty.

 The preliminary notice

-The Protocol encourages Claimants, as soon as they decide that there is a reasonable chance that they will bring a claim against a professional, to notify the professional in writing.
+The claimant should notify the professional in writing, by way of preliminary notice, when they decide there is a reasonable chance that they will bring a claim.
 The Protocol sets out what the preliminary notice should contain.

 Acknowledging the preliminary notice

-Where a professional receives a preliminary notice he is expected to acknowledge receipt of it within 21 days of receiving it.
-He is under no obligation, however, to take any further action at that stage.
+On receiving the preliminary notice, the professional should acknowledge receipt within 21 days of receiving it.
+They are under no obligation to take any further action at that stage.

 The letter of claim